eclipse-cdt-cloud/website/content/_index/blueprint/index.md

 </div>

 <p style='text-align: center;'>
-CDT Cloud Blueprint is a template tool for building custom, web-based C/C++ tools.
-It is made of existing open source components and provides a typical C/C++ IDE based on the Eclipse Theia platform.
-This includes C/C++ language features, a language server, debugging support, memory debugging and a tracing view.
-It is meant to serve as a starting point for the implementation of domain-specific custom tools.
-For a simple showcase, CDT Cloud Blueprint can be easily downloaded and installed on all major operating system platforms.
+CDT Cloud Blueprint is a <em>template tool</em> for building custom, web-based C/C++ tools.
+It is based on existing open source components from inside and outside of CDT Cloud to provide a typical C/C++ IDE based on the Eclipse Theia platform.
+The feature set includes C/C++ language editing support, debugging, memory analysis and trace visualization.
+Besides demonstrating CDT Cloud capabilities, CDT Cloud Blueprint also serves as a starting point for the implementation of a custom C/C++ IDE.
 </p>
-<p style='text-align: center;'>CDT Cloud Blueprint is <b>not a production-ready product</b>.
-Therefore, it is also not meant to be a replacement for Eclipse CDT or any other IDE (yet).</p>

 <div style='background: lavender;color: black;padding: 1rem'>

-CDT Cloud Blueprint is in an early alpha state and undergoing active development
+CDT Cloud Blueprint is <b>currently in beta</b>.
+While we are continuing to make improvements and add functionality, we welcome and value your feedback (see below).

-* Check out the [development plan](https://github.com/eclipse-cdt-cloud/cdt-cloud-blueprint/milestone/1) for Release 1.0
-* For the current up to date development version of CDT Cloud Blueprint including a Docker based development build, see the [Github repository](https://github.com/eclipse-cdt-cloud/cdt-cloud-blueprint)
+* [Downloaded and install](https://download.eclipse.org/theia/cdt-cloud/latest/) CDT Cloud Blueprint by selecting the bundle for [Linux](https://download.eclipse.org/theia/cdt-cloud/latest/linux/), [MacOS](https://download.eclipse.org/theia/cdt-cloud/latest/macos/) or [Windows](https://download.eclipse.org/theia/cdt-cloud/latest/windows/).
+* You can also [try out the latest release of CDT Cloud Blueprint](https://try.theia-cloud.io/?appDef=cdt-cloud-demo) online.
-* Prereleases of CDT Cloud Blueprint are available to be [downloaded and installed](https://download.eclipse.org/theia/cdt-cloud/)
+* CDT Cloud Blueprint is 100 % open source software available on [Github](https://github.com/eclipse-cdt-cloud/cdt-cloud-blueprint)
+* Help us improve CDT Cloud Blueprint by [suggesting features or reporting issues](https://github.com/eclipse-cdt-cloud/cdt-cloud/discussions).

 [Follow us on twitter](https://twitter.com/CdtCloud") to be notified about recent updates to the project.
-Get in [contact with us](/contact) to learn more or join this initiative
+Get in [contact with us](/contact) to learn more or join this initiative.

 </div>